 The basal skeleton of the new spicule-bearing stromatoporoid shows similarity to the genus Stromatopora as mentioned above.
-The microstructure of the basal skeleton is somewhat melanospheric, containing common round shaped dark spots ca. 100 μm across.
+The micro-structure of the basal skeleton is somewhat melanospheric, containing common, round, dark spots ca. 100 μm across.
 This melanospheric structure may be a diagenetic pattern of a former spherulitic structure.
 The dark spots are presumably micritized cores of former spherulites.
-Similar patterns are also known from extant and fossil spherulitic coralline sponges, e.g. the "stromatoporoid" Astrosclera (Reitner 1992; Wörheide 1998) and Stachyodes (plate 1 in (Mistiaen 1991)).
-The investigated basal skeleton of the spicule-bearing stromatoporoid is diagenetically partly altered.
-The basal skeleton has a micritic texture and is now preserved in low-Mg calcite, based on EDX and La-ICPMS analyses (Fig. 6A).
-The micritic crystals have sizes around 1-3 μm and are subangular.
-Canals and other primary open spaces of the stromatoporoid are cemented by subangular sparitic (10-80 μm, mean value 50 μm) low-Mg calcite crystals.
-The former spicules are preserved also in a sparitic low-Mg calcite, however with smaller crystal sizes of ca. 10-20 μm.
-The later cements-, between the components of carbonate rudstone, are white euhedral sparitic Fe-rich dolomites.
-Very late diagenetic phases exhibit typical "sugar grained" brown euhedral Fe-rich dolomites (Fig. 6B) often related with framboidal pyrite, a product of microbial sulphate reduction, which has favoured the dolomitisation process (Vasconcelos et al. 1995).
+Similar patterns are also known from extant and fossil spherulitic coralline sponges, for example, the 'stromatoporoid' Astrosclera (Reitner 1992; Wörheide 1998) and Stachyodes (plate 1 in Mistiaen 1991).
+The investigated basal skeleton of the spicule-bearing stromatoporoid is partly altered diagenetically.
+The basal skeleton has a micritic texture and is now preserved in low Mg calcite, based on EDX and La-ICPMS analyses (Fig. 6A).
+The micritic crystals have sizes around 1-3 μm and are sub-angular.
+Canals and other primary open spaces of the stromatoporoid are cemented by sub-angular sparitic (10-80 μm, mean value 50 μm) low Mg-calcite crystals.
+The former spicules are preserved also in a sparitic low Mg calcite, however with smaller crystal sizes of ca. 10-20 μm.
+The later cements, between the components of carbonate rudstone, are white euhedral sparitic Fe-rich dolomites.
+Very late diagenetic phases exhibit typical 'sugar grained' brown euhedral Fe-rich dolomites (Fig. 6B) often related with framboidal pyrite, a product of microbial sulphate reduction, which has favoured the dolomitization process (Vasconcelos et al. 1995).